The Best Katanas of 2026: Worthy Options at Every Price Point

 Besides the standard high-carbon steel used for swords, you can also choose the traditional Tamahagane—the same steel Japanese swordsmiths used back in the day.
 Second, you design it based on your purpose, ensuring it perfectly suits your needs.
 And finally, let the swordsmith work their art.

-How to Choose a Katana
+How to Choose a Katana: Do Not Skip This

 Using a katana in martial arts school